During Production Inspection Services (DUPRO)

 What Is Verified During a DUPRO Inspection?

-During Production Inspection Services typically cover a combination of product, process, and production environment checks.
-The exact scope is defined based on product type, production stage, and risk profile.
+A DUPRO inspection typically covers a combination of product, process, material, and production-environment checks.
+The exact scope is defined based on product type, production stage, production volume, and risk profile.

 Product and Workmanship Verification